edunham/slides/gpg/devopsdaycamp.md

-DOBC

-30-min talk with 30-min demo
+% GPG in the Real World
+% edunham
+% October 3, 2015

-GPG in the Real World
+# GPG in the Real World

 On a distributed DevOps team, securely communicating secret information is essential.
 GPG keys have two primary uses: Signing files to verify the